Golden Haiku Poetry Contest

 Originating in Japan, haiku is the shortest form of poetry in the world.
 In a short descriptive verse, it captures a moment in the poet’s life or simply expresses the beauty of nature.

-Since 2014, the Golden Triangle BID has hosted the Golden Haiku poetry contest to bring pops of warmth, color, and inspiration to the streets of downtown DC during the late winter months.
+For more than a decade, the Golden Triangle BID has hosted the Golden Haiku poetry competition to bring pops of warmth, color, and inspiration to the streets of downtown DC during the late winter months.
 We invited the public to write and submit original, contemporary haiku for this temporary community art project.
-In 2021, we introduced a youth category, inviting students to explore haiku and perhaps become published poets.
-The contest is open to all ages, worldwide.
+In 2021, we introduced a youth category, inviting students to explore haiku and perhaps become published poets, and in 2024 a sub-group for Regional/DC youth has been added.
+The competition is open to all ages, worldwide.

 Submissions are reviewed by an expert panel of judges; winning poets receive prizes, and winning haiku are displayed on colorful street signs in the tree boxes lining the streets of the Golden Triangle neighborhood.

-The contest’s popularity has grown each year; it is internationally recognized and beloved by locals and visitors alike.
-In 2022, we received entries from 71 countries, 49 states, and the District of Columbia.
-See winning haiku from 2023 here.
+The competition’s popularity has grown each year; it is internationally recognized and beloved by locals and visitors alike.
+In 2024, we received around 4,000 haiku worldwide, including entries from 88 countries, our highest number yet.

 Guidelines